Wide Reads

 Original text

-he war was flaming up and nearing the Russian frontier.
+The war was flaming up and nearing the Russian frontier.
 Everywhere one heard curses on Bonaparte, “the enemy of mankind.”
 Militiamen and recruits were being enrolled in the villages, and from the seat of war came contradictory news, false as usual and therefore variously interpreted.
 The life of old Prince Bolkónski, Prince Andrew, and Princess Mary had greatly changed since 1805.
+In 1806 the old prince was made one of the eight commanders in chief then appointed to supervise the enrollment decreed throughout Russia.
+Despite the weakness of age, which had become particularly noticeable since the time when he thought…

 Master this chapter.
 Complete your experience